When Coaching Models Don't Fit Every Mind

 A simple framework for inclusive coaching

-The Notice, Choose, Fit approach: notice your assumptions, choose an appropriate method, and fit the technique to the client rather than expecting the client to fit the technique.
+The Notice, Choose, Fit method: notice your assumptions, choose an appropriate method, and fit the technique to the client rather than expecting the client to fit the technique.

 Sassy Smith

-Sassy Smith is the founder of Aphantasia Academy Limited and provides specialist training for coaches, therapists, counsellors, educators and wellbeing professionals.
+Sassy provides specialist training for coaches, therapists, counsellors, educators and wellbeing professionals, and is the author of Unseen Minds.

-She brings over 30 years' experience across public and private sectors, is a qualified coach and member of EMCC UK, and brings both professional and lived experience to this work as someone with multisensory aphantasia, SDAM, anendophasia, anauralia and alexithymia.
+She brings over 30 years' experience across the public and private sectors, is a qualified coach and member of EMCC UK, and brings both professional and lived experience to this work as someone with multisensory aphantasia, SDAM, anauralia, anendophasia and alexithymia.

 Is this only for coaches who work with neurodivergent clients?